Chinese officials slam Janet Yellen’s call for a united front between the US and Europe.

 President Joe Biden is attempting to rebuild old relationships following Donald Trump’s “America First” policy, and Yellen addressed a plea to the European Union on Tuesday.

+Treasury Secretary Janet Yellen makes a new push to mend US-EU ties, pushing EU members to join the fight against China and Russia. https://t.co/6VpkYQu9fU

-“We must work together to combat threats to openness, fair competition, transparency, and accountability,” Yellen added.
+“We must work together to address threats to the ideals of openness, fair competition, transparency, and accountability,” Yellen said at a meeting with European Union officials in Brussels on Tuesday.

 Yellen slammed China’s “unfair economic practices” and “human rights violations,” and urged forming a coalition with European allies to counter the threat.